facebook icon twitter icon youtube icon

 • Medical equipment at no charge: crutches, slings, ace wraps, ice packs, etc.

-• Free testing: Strep, Mono, Urine, Blood Glucose, Pregnancy, COVID-19, influenza
+• Free testing: Strep, Urine, Blood Glucose, Pregnancy, COVID-19, influenza, and STI testing

 • Ongoing birth control shots such as Depo